-Most insurance policies contain a section entitled Definitions.
-This section often appears at the end of the policy form, where it is easy to overlook.
-Yet, definitions are an important part of an insurance contract.
-They establish the meaning of key terms in the policy.
+Most insurance policies contain a section entitled Definitions, which often appears at the end of the policy form.
+While they are easy to overlook, the definitions are important as they establish the meanings of key terms in the policy.

-Policies that provide multiple coverages often contain more than one definitions section.
-For example, suppose you have purchased a package policy that includes general liability and commercial property coverages.
-Your policy will likely contain two sets of definitions, one that applies to liability coverage and another that applies to property coverage.
-Your policy may also contain a set of common definitions, which apply to both coverages.
+Policies that provide multiple coverages may contain a separate definitions section for each.
+An example is the ISO Business Owners Policy (BOP), which includes general liability and commercial property coverages.
+The BOP contains two sets of definitions, one for liability coverage and another for property coverage.
+Some policies also contain a set of common definitions that apply to all coverages.

 Purpose of Definitions

-Insurers utilize definitions to specify the meaning of certain terms.
-Typically, insurers define a word or phrase to limit its scope.
-The goal is to prevent policyholders (and the courts) from interpreting terms more broadly than the insurer intended.
+Insurers define words or phrases to limit their scope.
+Their goal is to prevent policyholders (and the courts) from interpreting terms more broadly than insurers intended.

-For example, the standard ISO liability policy mentions two types of vehicles, autos and mobile equipment.
-Liability policies cover claims arising from accidents that result from the operation of mobile equipment, such as forklifts and backhoes.
-They exclude claims arising from accidents stemming from the operation of autos.
-Policies define the terms auto and mobile equipment to distinguish the excluded vehicles from those that are covered.
+For example, the standard ISO liability policy cites two types of vehicles, autos and mobile equipment.
+The policy covers claims arising from accidents that result from the operation of mobile equipment, such as forklifts and backhoes.
+It excludes claims arising from accidents stemming from the operation of autos.
+The policy defines auto and mobile equipment to distinguish excluded vehicles from those that are covered.

-An insurer may add a definition to a policy to eliminate disputes over the meaning of a word or phrase.
-For example, prior to 1998, the standard ISO liability policy did not define the term advertising.
-Numerous disagreements arose between insurers and policyholders about the types of activities that qualified for coverage under advertising injury.
-To address the problem, ISO added a definition of the word advertisement to the policy.
+Definitions may be added to a policy to head off future disputes over words or phrases that have generated controversy in the past.
+For example, pre-1998 versions of the standard ISO liability policy covered personal and advertising injury but did not define advertising.
+Not surprisingly, insurers and policyholders often disagreed about the types of advertising-related activities that qualified for coverage under the policy.
+ISO attempted to end the debate by adding a definition of the word advertisement to the policy.

-As noted previously, insurers include definitions to limit the meaning of words or phrases.
-Thus, definitions may contain exclusions.
-An example is the defined term employee in the ISO general liability policy.
-The definition doesn't explain all of the types of individuals that may qualify as employees.
-Rather, it simply states that the term employee includes a leased worker, but does not include a temporary worker.
+Some definitions serve as exclusions.
+An example is the explanation of the term employee in the ISO general liability policy.
+The definition doesn't indicate who does (or doesn't) qualify as an employee.
+Rather, it simply states that the term employee includes a leased worker but does not include a temporary worker.
 Essentially, the definition serves as an exclusion for suits against temporary workers.

-Another definition that contains an exclusion is the defined term sinkhole collapse.
-This term is defined in the ISO commercial property Causes of Loss form.
-The definition states that sinkhole collapse does not include the sinking or collapse of land into man-made underground cavities.
-In other words, sinkhole collapse means the collapse of natural sinkholes, not those that are man-made.
+Another definition that functions as an exclusion is the meaning of sinkhole collapse.
+This term is defined in the ISO commercial property Causes of Loss forms.
+The definition excludes the sinking or collapse of land into man-made underground cavities.
+In other words, sinkhole collapse means the collapse of natural sinkholes, not man-made ones.

-Insurers and insureds don't always interpret policy language in the same manner.
-Different interpretations can lead to disputes.
-When a policyholder disagrees with the insurer's interpretation of a word or phrase, he or she may contend that the language is ambiguous.
+Policyholders may interpret policy language differently from insurers, and this can lead to a coverage dispute.
+When a policyholder disagrees with an insurer's interpretation of a word or phrase, he or she may argue that the language is ambiguous.
 Generally, policy wording is considered ambiguous if it has two or more reasonable interpretations.

 For example, suppose a policyholder owns a building that is insured under a commercial property policy.
-The policyholder's building has been damaged.
-The policy excludes loss or damage caused by collapse, but does not define collapse.
-The policyholder and insurer disagree as to whether the collapse exclusion applies to the loss.
-The insurer argues that the building has collapsed because it is sagging.
-The policyholder contends that a building has not collapsed because it has not fallen down.
-A court determines that the word collapse is ambiguous, since both the insurer's and the policyholder's interpretations of the word are reasonable.
+The policy excludes loss or damage caused by collapse but does not define collapse.
+The building has been damaged, and the policyholder and insurer disagree as to whether the collapse exclusion is relevant.
+The insurer argues that the building has collapsed because it is sagging so the exclusion applies.
+The policyholder contends that the building has not collapsed because it has not fallen down.
+A court determines that the word collapse is ambiguous since both interpretations of the word are reasonable.

-First, a court may consider previous rulings on the meaning of the term.
+When a policyholder and an insurer disagree about the meaning of a term that isn't defined in the policy, how does a court resolve the dispute?
+First, the court might consider previous rulings on the meaning of the term.
 Prior court decisions (called precedent) often serve as guidelines for future decisions.
-If no previous decisions exist or prior rulings don't apply, a court may consult a standard dictionary to determine the meaning of the word.
+If no previous decisions exist or none is relevant, a court might rely on the definition in a standard dictionary.
 It may also consider how a policyholder would likely interpret the word.
-Courts recognize that a typical insurance buyer may interpret insurance terminology differently from an insurer.

 Importance of Definitions

 Do policy definitions really matter?
-Silverstein Properties and its property insurers learned the answer to that question the hard way.
+As Silverstein Properties and its property insurers learned the hard way, the answer is yes.

 Silverstein Properties is a commercial real estate developer based in New York City.
 In July of 2001, Silverstein purchased a 99-year lease on the World Trade Center, including the Twin Towers.
 The property was (and still is) owned by the Port Authority of New York and New Jersey.
 As required by the lease, Silverstein purchased property insurance on the Trade Center buildings.
-The company insured the property for about $3.5 billion.
-The insurance consisted of a primary property policy and many excess policies.
+The company purchased about $3.5 billion in insurance, including a primary property policy and many excess policies.

-Two months into the lease, the Twin Towers were destroyed when terrorists flew hijacked planes into the buildings.
-At the time of the attacks, only one insurer had issued a policy.
-The remaining insurers had issued binders, but were still in the process of negotiating coverage.
+Two months into the lease the Twin Towers were destroyed by terrorists flying hijacked planes.
+When the attacks occurred only one insurer had issued a policy.
+The remaining insurers had issued binders but were still in the process of negotiating coverage.

 A fierce debate soon erupted between Silverstein and its insurers.
 There were two major issues.
 First, the broker had failed to clarify which of two property forms the insurers were to utilize: one provided by the broker or an insurer's form.
-Secondly, the towers had been hit by separate planes.
+Secondly, each tower had been hit by a separate plane.
 Did the attacks constitute one occurrence or two?
 This was important since property limits apply separately to each occurrence.

-The broker's policy form defined the term "occurrence," but the insurer's form did not.
-A court determined that the two attacks were considered a single event under the broker's form, based on its definition of occurrence.
+The broker's policy form defined the term occurrence but the insurer's form did not.
+A court determined that the two attacks constituted a single event under the broker's form based on its definition of occurrence.
 Under the insurer's form, however, the two attacks were considered separate occurrences.
 Ultimately, some insurers paid losses under the broker's form while others were required to pay under the insurer's policy.
 Silverstein received approximately $4.6 billion in payments from insurers.
 If all insurers had been required to pay under the insurer's policy form, Silverstein could have collected $7 billion (two times the $3.5 billion policy limit).